awsdocs/aws-doc-sdk-examples/python/example_code/kms/README.md

 - List KMS keys for your account and get details about them.
 - Enable and disable KMS keys.
 - Generate a symmetric data key that can be used for client-side encryption.
-- Generate an asymmetric key used to digitally sign data.
-- Tag keys.
 - Delete KMS keys.

 <!--custom.scenario_prereqs.kms_Scenario_KeyManagement.start-->